tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 A: It's true that it takes a while for a new node to get all the transactions.
 But once a given server has done this work, it can save the block chain, and doesn't need to fetch it again.
 It only needs to know about new blocks, which is not a huge burden.
-I think most ordinary users of Bitcoin won't run full Bitcoin nodes; instead they will one way or another trust some full nodes.
+On the other hand most ordinary users of Bitcoin don't run full Bitcoin nodes; instead they trust a few full nodes to answer questions about whether coins have already been spent.

 Q: Is it feasible for an attacker to gain a majority of the computing power among peers?
 What are the implications for bitcoin if this happens?